Skip to main content

 Reconfiguration

-Storage class changes (i.e. from Standard to Express, or vice versa) only take effect when a stream has been inactive for up to 10 minutes.
+Storage class changes on an existing stream (i.e. from Standard to Express, or vice versa) only take effect when a stream has been inactive for up to 10 minutes.
 This will become a live migration in future.